Updated on 18th September 2025 | 3:21 PM | #XATSyllabus2026

 General Knowledge |

-The XAT marking scheme for XAT 2026 is expected to be on similar lines as of XAT 2025, which is as follows:
+The marking scheme for XAT 2026 is expected to be on similar lines to XAT 2025, which is as follows:

 To stay updated on all the latest information on XAT 2026, visit XAT 2026 Notifications

-This section is a combination of Verbal Ability and Reading Comprehension (VARC) & Logical Reasoning.
+This section is a combination of multiple sub-sections, making it one of the most challenging yet scoring sections of the XAT exam.
 It consists of three distinct sections for preparation purposes:

 This part of the Verbal & Logical Ability Section is similar to the VA section in CAT Exam.
 Thus, the topics that are generally tested in the XAT Exam and hence are considered part of the XAT 2026 syllabus are: